brlin-tw/git-cola-snap/snap/launchers/README.markdown

 # /snap/launchers

-Here are the launchers to deal with some problems for the snapped applications.
+Here are the launchers to deal with some runtime problems for the snapped applications, like setting environmental variables.